COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 **Created by:** TO

-**Test environment:** Node.js backend, React frontend, Chrome browser.
+**Test environment:** Deployed application (Node.js backend, React.js frontend, various browsers) on a variety of office computers and other devices used within the organisation.

 **User acceptance test**